KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-aqicn by gpailler](https://github.com/gpailler/MMM-aqicn)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-aqicn.js`: Replace it with `MagicMirror²`.

 ## [MMM-AquareaSmartCloud by martinburheimtingstad](https://github.com/martinburheimtingstad/MMM-AquareaSmartCloud)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `MMM-AquareaSmartCloud.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Astrology by cowboysdude](https://github.com/cowboysdude/MMM-Astrology)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Astrology.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.